Tuma (cheese)

 Cheese products can be consumed at any of those stages and are usually referred to by the last stage completed.

 Tuma is a typical product of southern Italy, especially Sicily, being particularly common in the interior areas.
-Since it is produced from the curd without the addition of salt, it has to be consumed within one, maximum two weeks or it will spoil.
+Since it is produced from the curd without the addition of salt, it has to be consumed within one or, at most, two weeks or it will spoil.

 In France, Piedmont and the Aosta Valley there is a type of cheese, produced with different methods, that has a similar name: tomme or Tome in French and tuma or toma in the local dialect.